faizilham/msc-thesis/main/ch4_simple_model.typ

   &evalexit(p) &&= evalentry(p)\
 $ <eq:RVTransferFunc>

-The construction call case is trivial; the call expression is simply mapped to the singleton set of the construction function.
-In the variable access expresssion case, instead of mapping $e$ to the reachable values of $x$, which is $rpe(x)$, we instead map it to $(x, p)$.
+In the construction call case, the call expression is simply mapped to the singleton set of the construction function.
+In the variable access expresssion case, instead of mapping $e$ to the reachable values of $x$, which is $rpe(x)$, we instead map it to the current variable reference, denoted by the variable-node pair $(x, p)$.
 This is quite important since we want to distinguish when assignment from variable to variable happened.
-The variable declaration case is also trivial; we simply mapped $x$ to the reachable set of the initial expression $e$.
+In the case of variable declaration, the variable $x$ is mapped to the reachable set of the initial expression $e$.
 The variable assignment case is quite similar to the declaration, but in this case we want to grow the occlusion set with the previous values of $x$.
 When we grow the occlusion set, only construction sites are included.

 When the analysis reaches a fixpoint, we can define the safely reachable references function  $"SafeReach": ("Node", "Ref") -> powerset("VarAt" union "Cons")$ and construction sites resolving function $"Sources" : ("Node","Ref") -> powerset("Cons")$, defined as follows.